Naga-Manohar-Y/Weather-Data-Analysis/README.md

    - Another DAG triggers a Glue job which processes the ingested data and loads it into Amazon Redshift.
 3. **Glue Job**:
    - The Glue job filters the weather data and transforms it before loading it into Redshift.
+4. **CI/CD with CodeBuild**:
+   - The CodeBuild service is configured to automate the deployment of Airflow DAGs, requirements and Glue scripts to the appropriate S3 buckets.

 ## Setup Instructions